willastro/lightdecoded/projects/spec_analysis/index.md

 ### 1. Fitting Infrared Ice Spectra with Genetic Modelling Algorithms

-In this 2021 study, we introduced the **ENIIGMA** (Evolutionary Non-linear Infrared Ice Gas Modelling Algorithm), a genetic algorithm-based tool designed to fit complex infrared spectra of interstellar ices.
-By applying ENIIGMA to the Elias 29 molecular cloud, we successfully modeled the ice composition, revealing the presence of key organic molecules and providing insights into the physical conditions of the cloud.
+In this 2021 study, I developed and introduced the **ENIIGMA** (Evolutionary Non-linear Infrared Ice Modelling Algorithm), a genetic algorithm-based tool designed to fit complex infrared spectra of interstellar ices.
+By applying ENIIGMA to the Elias 29 molecular cloud, we successfully modeled the ice composition of this source, thus highlighting the potential of the software.

 [Read the full paper](https://www.aanda.org/articles/aa/full_html/2021/10/aa39360-20/aa39360-20.html)